yoterel/gsoup/README.md

-# graphics_soup
+# Graphics Soup

-A python library supporting graphics research
+A python toolkit for various graphics related computations